NoamLeabo/Arkanoid/README.md

-# 🧱 Arkanoid Game - Java Edition
+# 🧱 Arkanoid Game - OOP Java Edition

 Welcome to **Arkanoid Game**, a fun and classic brick-breaking game implemented in Java.
 This project showcases the use of Object-Oriented Programming (OOP) principles while delivering an interactive and challenging game experience with multiple levels and power-ups.